tus/tus-js-client/docs/api.md

 **Warning:** **Do not set this value**, unless you are being forced to.
 The only two valid reasons for setting `chunkSize` are:

 - You are passing a reader or readable stream as input to tus-js-client and it will complain that it "cannot create source for stream without a finite value for the chunkSize option" if you leave `chunkSize` empty.
 - You are using a tus server or proxy with a limit on how big request bodies may be.
+Reverse proxies and CDNs often impose such a limit.
+With the default `chunkSize` of `Infinity`, the whole file goes into a single `PATCH` request, which is then rejected with a 413 status code, or by closing the connection, often before the tus server sees the request at all.
+Set `chunkSize` below the smallest body-size limit on the path to your server, while respecting any server-side minimum (see below).

 In all other cases, **do not set this value** as it will hurt your upload performance.
 If in doubt, leave this value to the default or contact us for help.